Communication and Composition, Master of Science (M.S.)

 Application Requirements

-• Bachelor's degree from an accredited university with a minimum GPA of 3.0.
+• Bachelor's degree from an accredited university

 • Applicants must have at least 30 semester hours in language, literature, communication studies, or related courses, with at least 20 credits in upper division courses.